A woman in a white blouse is sitting at a desk, talking on a smartphone while using a laptop.

 1. Burberry: A Through Time

 This cinematic video beautifully captures Burberry’s rich heritage.
 It aligns the brand’s history with striking historical events, such as its role in outfitting peer intors and soldiers.
-The video highlights Burberry’s growth in fashion, showcasing its famous trench coat and how it remains a symbol of British elegance and toughness.
+The video highlights Burberry’s growth in fashion, showcasing its iconic trench coat and how it remains a symbol of British elegance and toughness.

 2. Lego: From Workshop to Worldwide Wonder